-MINUTES REGULAR COMMISSION MEETING THE PORT OF PORTLAND May 11, 2016
+MINUTES REGULAR COMMISSION MEETING THE PORT OF PORTLAND December 9, 2020

-Following due notice to the public, the regular meeting of the Board of Commissioners of the Port of Portland was held at 9:30 a.m. in the Chinook conference room of the Port's administrative offices located at 7200 NE Airport Way.
+Following due notice to the public, the regular meeting of the Board of Commissioners of the Port of Portland was held virtually at 9:30 a.m.
+The meeting was streamed live on the Port's website and YouTube channel.